Sotho language

-Sotho (/ˈsuːtuː/), also known as Sesotho (/sɪˈsuːtuː, sə-/) (Note: Also spelled Suthio, or Suthu, Souto, Sisutho, Sutu, or Sesutu.), Southern Sotho, or Sesotho sa Borwa is a Southern Bantu language spoken in Lesotho as its national language and South Africa where it is an official language.
+Sotho (/ˈsuːtuː/), also known as Sesotho (/sɪˈsuːtuː, sə-/) (Note: Also spelled Suthio, or Suthu, Souto, Sisutho, Sutu, or Sesutu.), Southern Sotho, or Sesotho sa Borwa, is a Southern Bantu language spoken in Lesotho, as its national language, and South Africa, where it is an official language.

-Like all Bantu languages, Sesotho is an agglutinative language that uses numerous affixes and derivational and inflexional rules to build complete words.
+Like all Bantu languages, Sesotho is an agglutinative language, using numerous affixes and derivational and inflexional rules to build complete words.

 Classification

-Sotho is a Southern Bantu language belonging to the Niger–Congo language family within the Sotho-Tswana branch of Zone S (S.30).
+Sotho is a Southern Bantu language, belonging to the Niger–Congo language family, and is in the Sotho–Tswana branch of Zone S (S.30).

 "Sotho" is also the name given to the entire Sotho-Tswana group, in which case Sesotho proper is called "Southern Sotho".
-Within the Sotho-Tswana group Southern Sotho is also related to Lozi (Silozi) with which it forms the Sesotho-Lozi group within Sotho-Tswana.
+Within the Sotho–Tswana group Southern Sotho is also related to Lozi (Silozi) with which it forms the Sesotho–Lozi group within Sotho-Tswana.

-The Northern Sotho group is geographical, and includes a number of dialects also closely related to Sotho-Lozi.
+The Northern Sotho group is geographical, and includes a number of dialects also closely related to Sotho–Lozi.
 Tswana is also known as "Western Sesotho".

 The Sotho-Tswana group is in turn closely related to the other Southern Bantu languages, including Venda, Tsonga, Tonga, Lozi, and Nguni from neighboring Southern African countries, and possibly also the Makua languages of Tanzania and Mozambique.

 Sotho is the root word.
 Various prefixes may be added for specific derivations, such as Sesotho for the Sotho language and Basotho for the Sotho people.
 Use of Sesotho rather than Sotho for the language in English has seen increasing use since the 1980s, especially in South African English and in Lesotho.